 - Pipes: It’s likely that your roof has a few pipes which penetrate the surface.
 For instance, you probably have drain-waste vents which keep pressure from building up in your plumbing.
 These pipes can compromise a waterproof roof if they aren’t surrounded by flashing.
 Specialized “pipe boots” can be placed around these pipes in order to protect your roof.

 - Kickouts: Kickout flashing is installed at the lowermost joint between your roof and your wall.
 The kickout flashing ensures that water doesn’t hit your walls.

 Your Roofing Experts

 Here at Red Dog’s Roofing, we do our utmost to make sure that your roof is completely waterproof.
 After all, everybody deserves a good roof over their head.
 So, count on us for your next roofing installation, or for any roofing maintenance you may need.
-We provide roofing services for folks throughout Fitchburg, Leominster, Gardner, and the surrounding area.
+We provide roofing services for folks throughout Fitchburg, Leominster, Gardner, Westminster, Lunenburg, Lancaster, Ashburnham, Princeton, and Sterling.
 Ready to get started?
 Don’t hesitate to get in touch with us to schedule an appointment!